josephwegner/josephwegner.github.com/review/_posts/2014-01-16-learning-svg-with-logos.md

 ### Arcs

 Now we need the two arcs that will connect the three rectangles.
 Both of the arcs will be identical, just shifted across the x axis from eachother.
 According to my previous logo design, the radius inside of the arcs should be 140 units in diameter.
 However, when we're drawing arcs using SVG we have to account for the width of the stroke.
 SVG draws your stroke from the center of the path out.
-So, if you have a vertical path with x=50, and a stroke-width of 50 units, the stroke will be drawn solid from x=25 to x=75.
+For example, if you have a vertical path with x=50, and a stroke-width of 50 units, the stroke will be drawn solid from x=25 to x=75.
 My strokes will be 100 units wide, so I need to shift my edge points 50 units out.
 That puts me at 240 units.
 The `rx` for these arcs is 70, and `ry` is 85.
 The path code should look like this:

 ```html
 <path d="M60,330 A70,85 0 1,0 300,330" style="stroke: #dd524b; fill: transparent; stroke-width: 100;" />